top of page

 Bush Harvest

-We are entering exciting times as more people are showing an interest in understanding the value of bush foods for healthy diets and general wellbeing.
+More people are showing an interest in understanding the value of bush foods for healthy diets and general wellbeing.

 We've worked together with the original custodians of our region, the Gunditjmara and Keerray Woorroong people of the Maar Nation, with the support of the Isobel and David Jones Family Foundation and Warrnambool City Council to create this resource to help identify local plants and how they can be used.